Découvrir Varsovie (pl_01)

 - Fact: The Mermaid is one of the best-known symbols of Warsaw.

-- Mission: Help around the square and learn how people move around Warsaw: tram, bus, train, car, and bike.
+- Mission: Talk to all red & yellow people to learn how they move around Warsaw: tram, bus, train, car, and bike.

 - NPC: Wars and Sawa